 The colonial farmhouse exterior may be traced back to the United States Colonial Era.
-After the American Revolution, colonial houses were no longer built.
 But their symmetrical, two-story designs have been a big part of home building for 200 years.

 The Farmhouse Colonial Exterior Has Great Origins

 The terrain of the early American colonies brought with it the building of colonial architecture.
 The Exterior changed depending on who ruled the area.
 They were inspired by the ever-popular Georgian buildings based on British colonial design.
 These buildings are still popular today.
 These were built with a nine-window grid and a front entrance on the exterior.